-Preparing a child for death is possibly one of the most difficult tasks for a parent and family to face.
+Preparing a child for death is possibly one of the most difficult tasks a parent and family will ever face.
 Conveying to the child that he or she won't be alone as they near the end and that parental support and love will continue even afterward can be most helpful to a dying child.
 A child also needs to know that death will not hurt, because if there's any pain the doctors will treat it and that after death, there will be no more pain.

 Children, just like adults, need to know their life has purpose and meaning.
 Letting them know the effect their short life had on others is important to them.
 And finally, children may also need to say good-bye.
-Watch for their communications.
+Watch their communication.
 They may want to decide who can have their toys, dolls, trucks and books.

 Most parents report that making funeral plans and other arrangements ahead of time can be helpful and greatly reduce the stress they feel at the time of their child's death.